basukiwinoto/store-based-app/CONTRIBUTING.md

 # Contributing to React Native Context Management

 Thank you for your interest in contributing!
-This guide outlines the steps to add a new context to the project using the **generic context factory**.
+This guide outlines the steps to add a new context to the project using the **generic context factory** and integrate all context hooks into a single `useAppContext` hook.

 ## Steps to Add a New Context

-### 1. Define Context Names in Constants File
+### 1. Define Constants for Context Names, API URLs, and Default Values
-All context names should be stored in a constants file for better organization and maintainability.
+All context names, API URLs, and default values should be stored in constants files for better organization and maintainability.

 #### Example: `src/constants/contextNames.ts`
 ```typescript